magento/devdocs/src/guides/v2.4/graphql/mutations/set-shipping-address.md

-`address` | [CartAddressInput](#CartAddressInputShip) | The shipping address for the cart `customer_address_id` | Int | The unique ID that identifies the customer's address `customer_notes` | String | Text provided by the customer `pickup_location_code` | String | The code of Pickup Location which will be used for In-Store Pickup.
+`address` | [CartAddressInput](#CartAddressInputShip) | The shipping address for the cart `customer_address_id` | Int | The unique ID that identifies the customer's address `customer_notes` | String | Text provided by the customer `pickup_location_code` | String | The code of the in-store pickup location where the customer will receive the order.

 ## Output attributes